Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • According to the IMF (International Monetary Fund), Thailand’s GDP based on Purchasing Power Parity (PPP) exceeded $1.1 trillion in 2016, making Thailand the second largest economy in Southeast Asia after Indonesia, which has a GDP of $3 trillion.

-• Thailand imported over $2.2 billion in pharmaceuticals in 2016, an increase from $1.8 billion just two years ago and in 2016, over 65% of Thailand’s pharmaceutical imports came from the United States, Europe, and Canada and Germany is also the largest pharmaceutical exporter to Thailand, followed by the US, France, then Switzerland.
+• Thailand imported over $2.2 billion in pharmaceuticals in 2016, an increase from $1.8 billion just two years ago, and in 2016, over 65% of Thailand’s pharmaceutical imports came from the United States, Europe, and Canada, and Germany Also the largest pharmaceutical exporter to Thailand, followed by the US, France, then Switzerland.

 Do you need support or have queries on drug registration requirements?